 - 1. Optionally bind to the Directory Service.
-The default is an anonymous bind. - 2.
+The default is an anonymous bind. - NOTE: The Windows-based directory servers do not allow anonymous login.
+Hence, enter the bind DN name and password. - 2.
 Search for the user on the basis of the user login.
 The default attribute is uid.
 If more than one object is found, then the process returns an error. - 3.
 Unbind and perform a bind with the user's DN and password.
 If the system is unable to bind, then the login will not be successful. - 4.
 If these steps succeed, the user is authenticated.